alvaro-neira/AaxisTest/README.md

 }
 ~~~

 Save the token of the response.
-It will be referred as JWT_TOKEN
+It will be referred as JWT_TOKEN.

 ### 3. Use the REST API